emmanuelayanful/ReProCode/README.md

 This project includes:
 1. A GitHub metadata scraper
 2. A reproducibility scoring system (RDS)
-3. A regression model that predicts RDS
-4. A small dataset of metadata and scores
+3. A small dataset of metadata and scores

 ## Project Structure